What Is Half Of 3 4 In Fraction

 • Denominator: The number below the fraction bar, indicating the total number of equal parts that make up the whole.

-For instance, in the fraction 3/4, the numerator (3) tells us we have three parts, and the denominator (4) tells us that the whole is divided into four equal parts.
+Take this case: in the fraction 3/4, the numerator (3) tells us we have three parts, and the denominator (4) tells us that the whole is divided into four equal parts.

 Key Operations with Fractions